Ali Almossawi: Education

-He graduated from the University of East Anglia with a Bachelor of Science in Computer Systems Engineering in 2005 and holds a Master of Science in Software Engineering from Carnegie Mellon University and a Master of Science in Engineering and Management from the Massachusetts Institute of Technology.
+He graduated from the University of East Anglia with a Bachelor of Science in Computer Systems Engineering in 2005 and holds a Master of Science in Software Engineering from Carnegie Mellon University as well as a Master of Science in Engineering and Management from the Massachusetts Institute of Technology.

 Illustrated books

 Almossawi published the first edition of An Illustrated Book of Bad Arguments in July 2013, by sharing it online for free and supporting the project with donations and sales of a print edition.
 In December 2013, the book was acquired by Experiment Books who released a second edition in September 2014.

 Volunteers have translated the book into twelve languages and the book's website has been visited by 2.6 million visitors.
-The book has appeared in print in Russian, Italian, Korean, Slovak, French, Simplified Chinese, Complex Chinese, and Brazilian Portuguese.
+The book has appeared in print in Russian, Italian, Korean, Slovak, French, simplified Chinese, traditional Chinese, and Brazilian Portuguese.

 In 2016, Almossawi announced that his second book Bad Choices, an introduction to computer science, had been acquired by Penguin Random House and was to be published the following year.
 He also shared that it was to be translated into Japanese, Simplified Chinese, Korean, Complex Chinese, Russian, and Turkish.